tchan1002/mmba-drift-protocol/README.md

 The MMBA + Drift protocol is grounded in the belief that our body and mind is one biological system to manage, one with limited bandwidth for focus and action.

-It's also based on the thesis that questions of discipline/motivation/persistence comes down to an emotional-management problem.
+It's also based on the idea that questions of discipline/motivation/persistence comes down to an emotional-management problem.

 The following protocol offloads neural load to another intelligent system so you can keep moving forwards.
 Best paired with a Zettlekasten such as Obsidian.